 When faced with a constant barrage of collective joy and celebration, it can be especially hard to manage emotionally when someone precious is missing.
 It may be hard to put on a brave face and participate in parties and social gatherings.
 At this time, feelings of isolation, loneliness and loss can be exacerbated.
 Participating in these activities can make you feel very alone in your grief.

 Lorna Wood, Child and Adolescent Psychotherapist for Kenzie’s Gift says:

-“For children, give them permission to look forward to and enjoy Christmas Day, and at the same time make space to remember that someone is missing, and that it’s natural to miss them.
+“For tamariki, give them permission to look forward to and enjoy the day itself, and at the same time make space to remember that someone is missing, and that it’s natural to miss them.

-This may include deciding not to do Christmas this year, or giving yourselves permission not to do the things that feel too hard: writing cards, attending parties, putting up the tree, etc.
+This may include deciding not to do Kirihimete this year, or giving yourselves permission not to do the things that feel too hard: writing cards, attending parties, putting up the tree, etc.

 “Thank you for the invitation.
 We do find Christmas hard, so if we’re finding it tough on Christmas Day, please don't be offended if I message to say we can’t come.
 If it’s too challenging for us, we might decide to spend the day alone as a family.”

-If you need to cancel a Christmas or party invitation because it feels too hard that day, cancel it.
+If you need to cancel a Kirihimete or party invitation because it feels too hard that day, cancel it.

-Some families find it helpful to continue their established Christmas traditions.
-Others might choose to create something new that incorporates memories of their loved one, like making their favourite dish; making or buying a special decoration for the tree; framing treasured pictures of them; or incorporating their favourite Christmas activity, game, music or film into the day.
+Some families find it helpful to continue their established Kirihimete traditions.
+Others might choose to create something new that incorporates memories of their loved one, like making their favourite dish; making or buying a special decoration for the tree; framing treasured pictures of them; or incorporating their favourite Kirihimete activity, game, music or film into the day.

-Talk with those you’ll be spending Christmas with.
+Talk with those you’ll be spending Kirihimete with.